QuiltMC/rfcs/specification/0000-common-configuration-api.md

 ## Summary

-Specify and implement an API for constructing mod configuration objects ("Settings") which can be used to generate config screens.
+Specify and implement an API for assigning metadata to configuration objects ("Settings") which can be used to generate config screens.
-Define a common API for all mods that have configuration that can be modified in-game.
+Define a common metadata API for all mods that have configuration that can be modified in-game.

 ## Motivation

-Why should we do this?
-What are the benefits?

 Mod configuration is a common problem that mods must solve.
-Defining an API within QSL that Quilt mods should use unifies the GUI representation of configuration among mods and allows mods to avoid reinventing the wheel.
+Defining an API within QSL that Quilt mods should use to define configuration metadata unifies the GUI representation of configuration among mods and allows mods to avoid reinventing the wheel.
 Exposing a common API to query config metadata allows config screens to be generated rather than relying on mods to manually construct screens using general-purpose GUI libraries.

 ## Explanation